perseusEngineering/candidate-coding-challenges/quality-assurance/ReadMe.md

 * check that website shows pwned-warning ![see image](pwned-message.png)

 ##### Second scenario:
-* open https://haveibeenpwned.com/ with any browser
+* open https://haveibeenpwned.com/ with in a browser
 * type in email address: ``qwerty@somehting.com`
 * check that website shows no pwned-warning ![see image](not-pwned-message.png)
 * HINT: in case pwnd warning is shown you might need to use another fictional email adress which hasn't been pwned